bead.lists¶

 ¶

-Return all unique item UUIDs across all lists.
+Return every distinct item UUID referenced across all lists.

 validate_coverage(all_item_ids: set[UUID]) -> CoverageValidationResult